stepnem/draft-ietf-dnsop-generalized-notify/draft-thomassen-dnsop-generalized-dns-notify.md

 Having a delay between the publication of the new data and the check for the new data would alleviate this issue.
-However, as the parent has no way of knowing how quickly the child zone propagates, any such intentional delay should be implemented in the sending end, i.e. at the server generating the NOTIFY(CDS), not in the receiving end.
+However, as the parent has no way of knowing how quickly the child zone propagates, the appropriate amount of delay is uncertain.
+It is therefore RECOMMENDED that the child delays sending NOTIFY packets to the parent until a consistent public view of the pertinent records is ensured.

 NOTIFY(CSYNC) has the same timing consideration as NOTIFY(CDS) while NOTIFY(DNSKEY) does not.